edryukai/leetcode/templates/lessons/stacks.md

 	* (For questions like “Remove Duplicate Letters”, you can also store the index of this next greater element)

 * **Side notes:**
-To find greatest element to right, we just do a reverse scan and update To find number of greater elements to right,
+	* To find greatest element to right, we just do a reverse scan and update
+	* To find number of greater elements to right:
-	If all elements are unique, we can use a self balancing BST/ST If elements are not unique, you have to build the BST/use ST To find next greater element, use stack
+		* If all elements are unique, we can use a self balancing BST/ST
+		* If elements are not unique, you have to build the BST/use ST
+	* To find next greater element, use stack

 * **Questions that can be solved this way**:
 	* Next Greater Element 1 (496) (E)